chr5tphr/zennit/docs/source/getting-started.rst

 stores them in results, along with the respective input images.
 Other possible composites that can be passed to ``--composites`` are, e.g., ``epsilon_plus``, ``epsilon_alpha2_beta1_flat``, ``guided_backprop``, ``excitation_backprop``.
+The bias can be ignored in the LRP-computation by passing ``--no-bias``.

 ..